Duration: 3 hours

-- Parking lot at 5017 N. Winthrop $12 available through ParkWhiz.com (recommended)
+- Parking lot at 5017 N. Winthrop $6 for 12 hrs thru ParkWhiz or SpotHero (recommended)

 - Free side street parking is usually available on Winnemac, Carmen or Winona streets just west of Broadway Avenue.
 Allow 15 minutes to find street parking.

-- Metered parking is available but not recommended due to time limits.
+- Metered parking: only recommended with ParkChicago app, due to time limits

 - Train: Red Line to Argyle stop